alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 I tried to used Qukeys like ctrl+alt+super+shift on the 2 homerows, it was easy to learn but there is one main drawback.

 You see the letter of the keys of the homerow appears when you untapped, not when you tapped the letter (like with a delay betwen 10-100 ms depending of your speed), and personnaly I never got used to.

+I used QuKeys only on backspace / spacebar because I can't really notice this problem on these special keys.

+## Use a macro to type several letters
+I tried some stuffs like ". ", ", " or ". "+Shift letter but at the end, I did not use it.

+## Use fn when typing a word
+When you hold the fn, you change the position of your hands which is not really problematic when type on key on the same hand or multiple on the other hand but not really easy when you type some keys on the same hand.
+So use fn for shortcuts one time or move your cursor.

 ## Having a numpad only on a side
 I tried to have numpad just on the right side, first like classical numpad